TechnicolorGUO/OptiSurvey/README.md

 ```
 http://localhost:8001
 ```
-You can now use the ​Auto Literature Survey Generator to upload, analyze, and generate literature surveys!
+You can now use **OptiSurvey** to upload optical communication papers, analyze research trends, and generate comprehensive literature surveys tailored to your research focus!

 <hr>